learn-co-curriculum/dsc-evaluating-logistic-regression-models-lab/README.md

 # Split the data into a training set and a test set
 X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=0)
 ```

-    /Users/lore.dirick/anaconda3/lib/python3.6/site-packages/sklearn/cross_validation.py:41: DeprecationWarning: This module was deprecated in version 0.18 in favor of the model_selection module into which all the refactored classes and functions are moved.
-Also note that the interface of the new CV iterators are different from that of this module.
-This module will be removed in 0.20.
-      "This module will be removed in 0.20.", DeprecationWarning)

 ## 2. Create a standard logistic regression model